-Spotted Wing Drosophila

-Spotted Wing Drosophila (SWD) (also known as Drosphila suzukii) looks superficially like your every day Vinegar Fly Drosophila melanogaster of genetics fame, but Vinegar Flies generally are not a serious economic threat to fruit growers.
-Female Vinegar Flies typically lay eggs in damaged and/or overripe fruit and hence, are mostly just a nuisance.
-On the other hand, female SWD have very robust ovipositors (the rear end portion of the fly used for egg laying) and will lay their eggs in ripe, marketable fruit leading to damage and contamination with maggots (generally not desirable unless you are looking for extra protein in your diet).
+Spotted Wing Drosophila.
+Spotted Wing Drosophila (SWD) (also known as Drosphila suzukii, Fig 3) is a new invasive fruit fly that looks superficially like your every day vinegar fly Drosophila melanogaster of genetics fame.
+The name comes from the spots at the end of the wings in the male.
+Note the female SWD lacks these spots.
+Female vinegar flies typically lay eggs in damaged and/or overripe fruit.
+On the other hand, female SWD have very robust ovipositors (the rear end portion of the fly used for egg laying) and will lay their eggs in ripe, marketable fruit leading to damage and contamination with maggots.